KennethJLai8/alameda-web-app/README.md

 ## Description

-In this program, the user is able to enter a sentence and then search within the sentence that you initially entered.
+In this program, the user is able to enter a sentence and then search within the sentence that they initially entered.

 Enter the sentence that you would like to search on the first page.